Reason to Rote: Rethinking Memorization in Reasoning: Discussion

 We have observed that models rely on existing generalization mechanisms to memorize noisy labels (\S\ref{subsec:coupling}).
 For example, in THR, the inferred bridge entity is used to retrieve the incorrect target person entity (\texttt{P2}).
 This connects directly to the broader discussion of implicit regularization in deep learning. \citet{zhang2017understanding} and \citet{barrett2021implicit} demonstrate that neural networks exhibit an inductive bias against steep changes in the loss landscape, which explains their tendency to reuse existing structures, i.e., the generalization mechanisms, when memorizing noisy labels.
 Another concrete example is that, rather than creating entirely new activation patterns, the post-memorization FDA model only slightly shifts the activation patterns of existing neurons to accommodate the noisy labels (\S\ref{subsec:case_study_fda}), compared to the pre-memorization stage.

 \paragraph{The use of synthetic data}

-We performed most of our experiments on synthetic datasets.
-While being artificially generated, \textbf{they represent real-world tasks}: namely arithmetic addition and question answering based on multi-hop relational reasoning.
+We performed most of our experiments on synthetic datasets, which, though artificially generated, \textbf{capture real-world tasks} such as arithmetic addition and multi-hop relational reasoning.
 In other words, rather than learning imaginary tasks, models learn to solve real-world problems with carefully controlled settings, enabling fine-grained analyses of model behavior.
-Previous studies have demonstrated that this approach yields deep insights into language models and produces impactful, practical findings~\citep{ power2022grokking,pearce2023machine,AL2023-knowledge1,wang2024grokked}.
+Previous studies have demonstrated that this approach yields deep insights into language models and produces impactful, practical findings~\citep{ power2022grokking,pearce2023machine,AL2023-knowledge1,wang2024grokked,mondorf-etal-2025-circuit,bertolazzi2025validation}.

 By contrast, disentangling effects such as memorization and generalization in real-world datasets remains challenging due to data complexity.
 For instance, \citet{yang2024latentreasoning} investigated multi-hop relational reasoning using real-world datasets but could not reach definitive conclusions about whether LLMs truly perform such reasoning, as the training data may contain shortcuts that confound analysis.
 Therefore, we believe understanding small-scale models on interpretable datasets, to inspire research on large models and real-world datasets is a promising direction.